JMMackenzie/Quant-BM-WAND/README.md

 Updates
 =======
 * 24/5/2017: Added support for conjunctive Wand/Block-Max AND querying.
+Please note that BM-AND is currently untested.